Caring for Your Leather Belt: Tips for Longevity and Maintenance

 How often should I clean and condition my leather belt?

-Light cleaning every few wears and conditioning every few months is enough for most people, depending on how often you use the belt and your climate.
+Light cleaning every few wears and conditioning every few months is enough for most belts, depending on climate and frequency of use.

 What should I avoid when caring for a leather belt?

-Avoid soaking the belt in water, using harsh chemical cleaners, or drying it with direct heat.
-These can cause stiffness, cracking, or color damage.
+Avoid soaking the belt in water, using harsh chemical cleaners, or exposing it to direct heat during drying.

-What if my leather belt gets very wet?
+What should I do if my leather belt gets wet?

-Blot off excess water with a soft cloth and let it dry naturally at room temperature.
-Once dry, apply a light conditioner to restore softness.
+Blot away excess moisture with a soft cloth and allow the belt to dry naturally at room temperature before applying a light conditioner if needed.

 Back to blog